 Expiry +65 Days, domain deleted and available for registration.

-The Complaint Resolution Service (“CRS”) provides а single framework in which cyber‐crime, accessibly of prohibited Internet content and abuse of intellectual property rights are addressed in a transparent, efficient and cost effective way for the public, law enforcement, regulatory bodies, and intellectual property owners.
+The CRS provides а single framework in which cyber‐crime, accessibly of prohibited Internet content and abuse of intellectual property rights are addressed in a transparent, efficient and cost effective way for the public, law enforcement, regulatory bodies, and intellectual property owners.

-Framework relies on three tiers of review: immediate action to protect the public interest, informal mediation by an Ombudsman, and if necessary adjudication by an Expert.
+The framework relies on three tiers of review: immediate action by cxDA if required to protect the public interest, informal mediation by an Ombudsman, and if necessary adjudication by an Expert.

 Any party who believes a domain name registrant ("Registrant") has violated the Acceptable Use Policy (“AUP”) of a ccTLD that has chosen to utilise the CoCCA CRS must provide certain documentation in order for CoCCA and the ccTLD manager to investigate and evaluate the claim or complaint.

-In order to initiate an AUP enforcement procedure, the party who wishes to notify CoCCA about a potential AUP violation (the "Complainant") must completely and thoroughly fill out the AUP Violation Form (the "Form”) and email it to email@example.com.
+In order to initiate an AUP enforcement procedure, the party who wishes to notify CoCCA about a potential AUP violation (the "Complainant") must completely and thoroughly fill out the AUP Complaint Form and email it to firstname.lastname@example.org.

 Complainants should thoroughly review the Form and strictly follow the directions regarding both the information that must be provided and transmitting the Form to CoCCA.